 But not everyone is responsible for causing this crisis.
 Recent research finds that high-income economies are responsible for the vast majority of excess resource use.3 Through the early 2000s, they accounted for over 90% of cumulative excess resources use.

 This problem has clear colonial dimensions.
-More than half of the excess resource use in rich countries is net-appropriated from the global South (see our entry on drain from the South).4 This means that the ecological impacts of excess resource use in rich countries is mostly offshored or "externalized" to the global South, where the damage occurs.
+More than half of the excess resource use in rich countries is net-appropriated from the global South (see our entry on drain from the South).4 This means that the ecological impacts of excess resource use in rich countries are mostly offshored or "externalized" to the global South, where the damage occurs.

 Over the period since 1970, high-income economies have used on average 24 tons of materials per person per year, which is more than three times over the maximum boundary.